cgarbin/cgarbin.github.io/_posts/2022-09-19-writing-good-jupyter-notebooks.md

 ![Step 5 - Salary by age before binning](/images/2022-09-19/step-5.3.drawio.png){: .align-center style="width:66%;"}

 It is impossible to see any pattern in such a graph.
 To make it more legible, we will [bin the data](https://en.wikipedia.org/wiki/Data_binning).
-But the question is "what bins make sense for this case?"
+But the question is, "what bins make sense for this case?"
 Since we are analyzing salaries, we chose 22 as our first bin because this is usually the [age of graduation](https://nonpartisaneducation.org/Review/Resources/Int__lHigherEd_AppendixA.pdf).
 After that, we will bin every five years for the first years to account for rapid promotions and rises that happen at the start of a career, then bin every ten years for later stages in the career, where promotions are rarer.
 We also document those assumptions clearly to discuss them with the domain experts.

 This is the new graph: